Everyone knows you can camp in an airstream in the spring, summer, and fall months. But, Can Airstreams Be Used for Winter Camping?

 4. Protect Your Pipes

 One thing people often forget about when they head out in their Airstream RV during the winter is to protect your pipes.
-Your plumbing is incredibly important because it effects your ability to get clean water.
+Your plumbing is incredibly important because it affects your ability to get clean water.
 You use this water for drinking, showering, and washing your dishes.
 However, if your pipes or holding tanks freeze, you will not have access to any of it.

 To protect your pipes there are a few things you can do to reduce your odds of a freeze.
 You can install heat tape to your pipes to help keep them insulated.
 It is also a good idea to open up your cabinets so that your pipes are exposed.
 This way your heating can directly warm up your pipes.